NHIndustries NH90: France

 The French Army took delivery of its first NH90 TTH in December 2011.
 Just one week after entering service, a French NH90 rescued 19 people from supply ship TK Bremen at night.
 On 21 December 2012, the French Navy received its first NH90 NFH in final operating capability.
 In December 2010, the NH90 formally achieved in-service status with the French Navy, being initially used to perform search and rescue and maritime counter-terrorism operations.
 The first seven NH90s were delivered to an interim "Step A" configuration; later deliveries were to the "Step B" standard and produced at a rate of two per year until 2020.
 For the ASW role in French service, it is equipped with dipping sonar, acoustic buoys and MU90 torpedoes.
 The French Navy formally cleared the type to perform ASW duties in 2012, clearance to perform ASW missions followed in 2013, allowing the NH90 to take over missions previously performed by the Westland Lynx and Aérospatiale Super Frelon rotorcraft fleets.
 On 3 November 2014, the French Army Light Aviation deployed two of its NH90s to Mali; both helicopters had been fitted with three additional fuel tanks to fly the four-day ferry flight to the region.

 In October 2020, France signed a contract to develop the TFRA Standard 2 configuration for the French Army's special forces using the final batch of 10 NH90 TTH already ordered.
 A design study for the new configuration began 18 months earlier in cooperation with Belgium and Australia.
 The first phase featured a Safran EuroFLIR 410 electro-optical system (EOS), external 500 kg fuel tanks and a digital 3D map.
-The cabin was outfitted with a central rappelling and extraction device, gun mounts for M3M .50 caliber machine guns and foldable step.
-The rear ramp has a quick removable leaf doors system, fast-rope beam, fold-able step and various improvements made to enable the door's use mid-flight.
+The cabin was outfitted with a central rappelling and extraction device, gun mounts for M3M.50 caliber machine guns and foldable step.
+The rear ramp has a quick removable leaf doors system, fast-rope beam, foldable step, and various improvements made to enable the door's use mid-flight.
 Future gear, such as the Safran Eurofl'Eye distributed aperture system (DAS) and Thales TopOwl helmet-mounted display, may be integrated in a second phase with electrical and mechanical provisions made for their installation.
 The first five are to be delivered in 2025 and the last five in 2026 to the 4th Special Forces Helicopter Regiment.

 In 2021, French NH90s rescued six people (and one stranded rescuer) from a capsized yacht in an offshore civilian sea rescue, in extreme sea and wind conditions at the edge of its flight envelope.
 The weather was so extreme the first rescuer was stranded when the winch line snapped, but the rescuer along with the boaters, who were in a life raft were able to be retrieved by an additional NH90.
-At the end of 2022, the French Navy finally retired its last Alouette III helicopters which had been in service for 60 years, and was on the training helicopters before pilots moved onto the NH90, along with Dauphin.
+At the end of 2022, the French Navy finally retired its last Alouette III helicopters which had been in service for 60 years, and were the training helicopters before pilots moved onto the NH90, along with Dauphin.